What Kind of Editing is Right For You?

 Whether you need an extra set of eyes or an expert on grammar and punctuation to catch those pesky mistakes, line editing will ensure everything flows properly.
 While a line editor won’t go into as much detail as a content or structural editor, they will usually pick up on major inconsistencies in the plot and be happy to point out confusing language choices and suggest edits for clarity.

-Line editors are the best choice for a writer who needs a professional outlook on their work but is confident in the pace and flow of their narratives.
-They can range in price but are among the cheaper options for receiving balanced editor feedback that offers both suggestions and corrects copy.
+Line editors are the best choice for a writer who needs a professional to look at their work but is confident in the pace and flow of their narrative.
+They can range in price, but are among the cheaper options for receiving balanced editorial feedback that offers both suggestions and corrects copy.

 Proofreading

 Like all other types of editing, proofreading can be done by an editor, who will read through the text and correct mistakes as they see them, but many authors choose to do this step themselves.
-I do recommend paying for a proofreader if you haven’t had any professional editing done.
+I do recommend paying for a proofreader if you haven’t had any professional editing done because of how close you are to your work.
 Still, most editors will include a final proofread in their fee when looking over your manuscript.
 What’s important is ensuring that you’ve actioned all changes and got your manuscript to a finished state before you go ahead with any proofreading, or you’ll end up doubling up on work.

-The aim of proofreading is to ensure that your content is clear and accurate — that there are no typographical, spelling, or factual errors lurking within its pages.
+The aim of proofreading is to ensure that your content is clear and accurate, and that there are no glaring errors lurking within its pages.
 You want this to be the very last thing you do before you put your work out into the world.
 Even if you don’t pay someone to do it, make sure you have someone who is not you go over it on your behalf.
 You’ve spent so long with your words that it’s easy to miss something.
 A fresh pair of eyes is absolutely essential.

 But what if I can’t afford an editor?